-Serbia: Erst bank to finance wind farm in Kula14.
-July 2014. / News Serbia Energy
+Serbia: Erst bank to finance wind farm in Kula, News Serbia Energy

 Erste Bank and company “Vetropark Kula” signed an agreement on the financing a wind farm near Kula in the amount of 11.7 MEUR, and the work will begin in the summer.